Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

-This is the truth, and I’m not proud of this, but I did in fact say, “Oh me oh my” out loud when I tasted this.
+I said, “Oh me oh my” out loud when I tasted this.
 It was completely involuntary.
-This turned me into freakin’ Ralph Lawler over here.
+I’m not proud of it.
+This flavor turned me into Ralph Lawler.

 I am head-over-heels for this rub.
 As you lean in for a bite, the first thing that happens is that you smell honey.
 Then you taste honey, and then your mouth erupts with heat.
 And then it’s sweet like honey again, but your mouth is still feeling the burn.
 This is dinner and a show, folks.

-Editors note: We had previously stated that this was a limited time only flavor, but as of July 9, 2024, Hot Honey Rub has been made a permanent menu item at Wingstop.
+Editor’s note: We had previously stated that this was a limited-time-only flavor, but as of July 9, 2024, Hot Honey Rub has been made a permanent menu item at Wingstop.

 2. Spicy Korean Q